Currently — Social Science faculty at Salem State University

 Many older American campuses feature colonial architecture.
 Due to exclusionary policies, these schools initially only admitted white students.
 However, today the student population is more diverse.
 This project was conducted in 2023 at a university in Salem, Massachusetts.

-Focus groups and an online survey provided valuable insights into how queer and BIPOC students experience the outdoor campus environment, particularly regarding traditional design choices at a public institution established in 1854.
+Focus groups and an online survey (n=387) provided valuable insights into how queer and BIPOC students experience the outdoor campus environment, particularly regarding traditional design choices at a public institution established in 1854.

 Pain points in the outdoors